 Monitor students as they work on the task.
-Be prepared to redirect students that may not think of one function as linear, based on the constant growth, and the other as exponential based on the the whole group discussion.
+Be prepared to redirect students that may not think of one function as linear, based on the constant growth, and the other as exponential based on the 15% growth factor.
+Be sure that students have discussed their answers to "c" before returning to the whole group discussion.
 The discussion for "d" will follow later.